-The Art of the Box concept was piloted in fall 2020 and converted nine graffiti-covered boxes into works of art, while still maintaining the functionality of the boxes.
+The Art of the Box concept was piloted in fall 2020 and converted graffiti-covered boxes into works of art, while still maintaining the functionality of the boxes.
 It was a collaboration between KCCI, City of Tallahassee, Leon County Government, COCA, Fast Signs and Taproot Creative.
 Due to the popularity of the pilot project, KCCI established a volunteer Community Catalyst team to implement ways for expansion, which resulted in the continued Leon County Government partnership, Downtown Improvement Authority adding more boxes downtown, and the City of Tallahassee establishing the Artful Infrastructure Program that provides a sustainable path forward for getting more boxes transformed and maintained in Tallahassee.

 The 2021 Access Art TLH Community Catalyst team has been busy since the January kickoff, making great progress toward showcasing local artwork throughout the community.
 A few highlights:

-- The Community Catalyst team is establishing partnership opportunities with Leon County Title 1 Schools to create iconic art installments in neighborhoods and is researching ways for long-term funding of future major art installments.
+- The Community Catalyst team has established partnership opportunities with Leon County Title 1 Schools to create iconic art installments at Nims Middle School.
+To learn more about the Nims murals, click here.

 These are the people who helped make this project possible.